-If you want to modify an existing .srt or YouTube video transcript, follow these steps.
+If you want to edit an existing .srt video transcript, follow these steps.

 You can also use this procedure to upload a different kind of handout for learners to download, such as an image or a chart.